mldelaney94/mldelaney94.github.io/_posts/2019-03-26-closures-SQL.markdown

 For the former, compute F^+ and see if X -> Y is part of that set From the latter, compute F^+ and G^+ and see if they are equivalent.
 So obviously they're minorly useless as its as slow as computing a powerset of a largish set.

 So then how are we supposed to use closures with functional dependencies?
 The answer is, you don't.
 Instead you use the set of attributes rather than fd's.
-Attributes are the X and Y in X -> Y
+Attributes are the X and Y in X -> Y. Basically we compute the largest set of attributes from X getting X^+, if some subset of attributes Y are in X^+ then X -> Y is in F^+.